Facebook puts link to 10 tips for spotting “false news” atop feed

 Notably, Facebook is labeling the scourge “false news” instead of the more popular term ‘fake news’.
 The company tells me this is because ‘fake news’ has taken on a life of its own, and “false news” more accurate communicates that it’s talking about intentionally false content that tries to be confused with legitimate news.
 After all, Donald Trump has begun labeling any opinions or facts he disagrees with as “fake news”.

+Facebook VP of News Feed Adam Mosseri writes “It’s not a new phenomenon, and all of us — tech companies, media companies, newsrooms, teachers — have a responsibility to do our part in addressing it.”

 Unfortunately Facebook could have made these tips much easier to consume and more likely to be read if it had just hosted them inside the News Feed alert itself.
-By instea linking out to the Help Center, the alert is likely to be repeatedly ignored by some while others decline to wait for an outside site to load.
+By instead linking out to the Help Center, the alert is likely to be repeatedly ignored by some while others decline to wait for an outside site to load.

 Here’s the list of tips users will find if they click through the link: